harshgupta97/localhostdb/README.md

 ## Things to keep in mind

 - Update the dist.bat file as per your requirement.
-- Same thing with db.configuration file, Set the
+- Same thing with db.configuration file, Change it as per you requirement

 ## End User